javierwilson/webeamer/README.md

 webeamer
 ========

-Creates beamer presentations using a web interface
+Bottle application that creates beamer presentations using a web interface.